 The four-inch bass drivers found in each speaker unit helps create rich lows while the silk-dome 19mm tweeter provides crystal, clear sound.
 The front-facing bass reflex port design helps intensify the low frequencies which, in turn, helps provide a powerful bass sound.
 On the right speaker’s side is where you’ll find the treble, bass and audio controls.
 For even better overall listening experiences, the 10-degree angle the speakers have been set at helps ensure the sound travels directly to you.

 These studio monitor units have frequency responses of between 60kHz-20kHz and 66Watts of power.
-They measure in at about 8.8×9.1×9.8-inches and weigh in at around 14.6-pounds.
+They measure in at about 8.8 x 9.1 x 9.8-inches and weigh in at around 14.6-pounds.
 Their compact size allows them to fit into almost any work setup comfortably.
 With its two auxiliary input features, devices that have dual RCA outputs or a 3.5mm headphone port can be conveniently connected to it.
+All the features that come with these cheap monitor speakers, we can say that this, in fact, is the best studio monitor under budget!

 Adam Audio F5 5-Inch Review